vbauer/jackdaw/README.md

 ### @JPredicate

 The **@JPredicate** annotation generates `Predicate` implementation to use functional-way for programming.
-You can specify different types of `JPredicate` interface for implementation generation.
+You can specify different predicate interfaces for implementation generation (`JPredicateType`):

-Available types of functions (`JPredicateType`) are the same, like for functions:

 * **GUAVA** - Guava predicates (`com.google.common.base.Predicate`)
 * **JAVA** - predicates from Java 8 (`java.util.function.Predicate`)